-The District may revoke the Charter if Charter School commits a breach of any provision set forth in a policy related to charter schools adopted by the District Board of Education and/or any provisions set forth in the Charter Schools Act of 1992.
-The District may revoke the charter of Charter School if the District finds, through a showing of substantial evidence, that Charter School did any of the following:
+The District may revoke the Charter pursuant to the provisions set forth in the Charter Schools Act of 1992, as they may be amended from time to time.
+The District may revoke the Charter of Charter School if the District finds, through a showing of substantial evidence, that Charter School did any of the following:

 Charter School committed a material violation of any of the conditions, standards, or procedures set forth in the Charter.

 Charter School failed to meet or pursue any of the pupil outcomes identified in the Charter.

 Charter School failed to meet generally accepted accounting principles, or engaged in fiscal mismanagement.

 Charter School violated any provision of law.